 These breakfast burritos--eggs, cheese, potatoes, bacon, and salsa wrapped in flour tortilla--are fast, healthy, able to feed a crowd, easy to stash in the freezer, and quick to reheat.
 Take them on the go, to work or to school, weekday mornings.

 Breakfast burritos.
 Perfect when you’re caught in the eternal rush to get out the door each morning, because having a relatively healthy breakfast that tides everyone over until lunchtime makes everything better.
 Loaded with potatoes, bacon, scrambled eggs, salsa, and cheese, it’s pretty darn close to perfect.
 The best part?
 It can be made ahead and stashed in the freezer so all you have to do in the morning is reheat and go.
 [Editor’s Note: For more make-ahead, freezer-friendly brilliance, invest in the author’s Fast To The Table Freezer Cookbook, which we lauded as one of the best cookbooks of the month.]
 There’s no need to follow the recipe exactly.
 You can freestyle your breakfast burrito as you wish, adding more bacon or substituting chorizo or swapping in a different kind of cheese or stirring in some sautéed onions or using a few dashes hot sauce in place of the salsa or, well, you get the idea.
-This recipe has been updated.
 Originally published September 12, 2016.–Renee Schettler Rossi

 Breakfast Burritos Recipe